FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 - There is a function inbuild for handling axios error no need for try catch block
 - There is a function inbuilt when everything is successful

+- queryFn using fetches make it easy to intergrate skeletons and error messages.The functions is automatically called when we involve the error and data props later down in the code.
+- Everythis is within the code.
+However if no skeletons are involved , i can use the useEffect hook which runs once under the `   userDataQuery.refetch();` method

 ### UPLOADING VIDEOS TO YOUTUBE DEMISTIFIED

 Wow!
 It is really not hard!